ibrikk/ros-with-docker-simple-pub-sub/README.md

 export ROS_HOSTNAME=<IP_ADDRESS>
 ```

 Replace <IP_ADDRESS> with your actual IP address.
+Make sure to replace ROS_MASTER_URI Wi-FI IP address with WI-FI IP address of Computer 1.
+The <IP_ADDRESS> in ROS_IP and ROS_HOSTNAME fields should be set to Computer 2's WI-FI IP address.
 These commands set the ROS environment variables to configure the network settings.

-### 5. Replace <IP_ADDRESS> with your actual IP address.
-Source and run the subscriber:
+### 5. Source and run the subscriber:

 ```
 source ~/catkin_ws/devel/setup.bash